hpc/charliecloud/doc-src/command-usage.rst

 .. include:: ./ch-tar2squash_desc.rst

+.. _ch-test:

 ch-test
 +++++++

-Run the Charliecloud test suite.
+Run some or all of the Charliecloud test suite.

 .. include:: ./ch-test_desc.rst